By: Catherine Li

 - Renting office spaces

-Of course, such costs will vary depending on the type of business, its location, its industry, and other defining factors.
+Of course, such costs vill vary depending on the type of business; its location, industry, and other factors.

 How Startup Capital Works